ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-27-style-transfer.markdown

 ## Convolutional neural networks

-The most effective neural network architecture for performing object detection within images is the convolutional neural network.
+The most effective neural network architecture for performing object recognition within images is the convolutional neural network.
 It works by detecting features at larger and larger scales within an image and using non-linear combinations of these feature detections to recognise objects.
 See my [earlier blog post]({{ site.baseurl }}{% post_url 2016-12-20-convolutional-neural-nets %}) for a more detailed explanation of these networks.

 In their paper, Gatys et. al show that if we take a convolutional neural network that has already been trained to recognise objects within images then that network will have developed some internal representations of the content and style contained within a given image.
 What's more, these representations will be independent from each other, so we can use the content representation from one image and style representation from another to generate a brand new image.